godep-migrator/hookworm/README.md

 executables aren't doing anything silly.

-An example invocation that uses the handler executables shipped with hookworm would look like this, assuming the hookworm has been cloned into `/var/lib/hookworm`:
+An example invocation that uses the handler executables shipped with hookworm would look like this, assuming the hookworm repo has been cloned into `/var/lib/hookworm`:

 ``` bash
 mkdir -p /var/run/hookworm-main